Oracle Design

 The oracle doesn’t only push a price — each update_oracle call also contributes a premium sample for funding rate computation.
 The on-chain code stores the absolute delta:

-1. Averages the accumulated samples (plain mean of premium_accumulator / premium_sample_count).
+- Averages the accumulated samples (plain mean of

 This moves funding manipulation from a single-block attack to a sustained multi-hour attack — a materially harder ask.
-(Outlier rejection on the samples is not implemented in v1 and is tracked as a potential future hardening.)
+Further sample-level statistical hardening is on the post-launch roadmap.
 See Funding Rate.

 Today (devnet)

-• Composite mark price — even if the oracle is manipulated, the vAMM weight (50% live / 70% between) dampens the impact.
-The 150-second EMA dampens further.
+- Composite mark price — even if the oracle is off, the vAMM weight dampens the impact, and the 150-second EMA dampens further.

-• ±5% premium check — new positions cannot open if mark deviates > 5% from oracle, blocking profit extraction from a manipulated state.
+- ±5% premium check — new positions cannot open if mark deviates materially from oracle, blocking profit extraction from a dislocated state.

 Mainnet path: multi-source 2-of-N

-• Multiple independent pushers — each running on a separate machine with a separate key.
+- Multiple independent pushers — each running on separate infrastructure with a separate key.

 Circuit breaker on extreme moves